MLXIO

 Model Scanning

-• Embedded shell commands or system calls
+• Embedded code, shell commands, or suspicious imports

-• Unauthorized parameter changes
+• Unexpected architecture or parameter changes

 • Susceptibility to adversarial examples